DrakeRyzer/DrakeSW5E/Force Powers/6th-Level/index.md

 Target: Self
 Duration: Up to 10 minutes (Concentration)

 You endow yourself with endurance and martial prowess fueled by the Force.
-Until the power ends, you can’t cast powers, and you gain the following benefits:
+Until the power ends, you can only cast at-will powers, and you gain the following benefits:

 - You gain 50 temporary hit points.
 If any of these remain when the power ends, they are lost.
 - You have advantage on attack rolls that you make with lightweapons and vibroweapons.